swup/docs/src/docs/getting-started/upgrading.md

 ## Upgrading from swup 3 to 4

 Swup 4 introduces exciting new features that make it easier to customize and working with it more enjoyable.
+Some of the highlights are a new [hook system](#new-hook-system), a global [context object](#context-object) and built-in [scroll support](#scroll-support).
 Due to their nature, some of these are breaking changes and will require modifications to projects using swup.
 While there is a thin compatibility layer, it's a good idea to review the changes and modify your site where necessary.

 ### Install the latest version